 Innovative spaces enrich the student learning experience.
 The Fort Garry campus sets the stage for important discoveries, transforming itself with modern facilities while preserving the historic buildings that have defined the campus for more than a century.

-The Taché Arts Complex will provide custom-designed facilities for the Desautels Faculty of Music, the School of Art and the theatre program where students, faculty and the community can learn, rehearse, perform and create.
+The Taché Arts Project is creating custom-designed facilities for the Desautels Faculty of Music, the School of Art and the theatre program, where students, faculty and the community can learn, rehearse, perform and create.

-Many of the province’s future health professionals learn their craft at the Bannatyne campus.
-Adjacent to the Health Sciences Centre, the nine-building complex focuses on interprofessional collaboration across disciplines.
+The majority of the province’s future health professionals learn their craft at the Bannatyne campus.
+Adjacent to the Health Sciences Centre, the nine-building complex focuses on collaboration across disciplines.

-The interprofessional Rady Faculty of Health Sciences will further position the U of M as an international leader in education, research and practice.
+The Rady Faculty of Health Sciences will further position U of M as an international leader in interprofessional education, research and practice.

 Bison teams have won 42 U Sports national championships, including recent victories in women’s volleyball and men’s golf.

 Since 1990, U of M has consistently ranked among the country’s top 10 universities for producing the most Academic All-Canadians.
 In 2015-16, U of M produced the largest number in the school’s history with 104.